I love writing about and training dogs; they are just so much fun to work with.

-- Now, put the ball down, and try to have your dog to pick it up.
+- Now, put the ball down, and try to have your dog pick it up.

 If he finally picks the ball up, then continue to step three.

-- If your dog now has the toy in their mouth but never brings it back, you must toss the ball and say "Fetch!"
+- If your dog now has the toy in its mouth but never brings it back, you must toss the ball and say, "Fetch!"

 - If he does nothing, then pick the ball up and do this again.
 Try to have him go with you to the toy.
-Hand it over to the, and after they grab it, praise them with a treat.
+Hand it over to the dog, and after they grab it, praise them with a treat.